Forms Rendering

 );

-Html element can be also used instead of label: $form->addCheckbox('conditions', $label)
+An Html element can also be used instead of a label: $form->addCheckbox('conditions', $label)

 .